Save Emails as PDF or Images

 Download email-to-PDF conversion software

 One of the common tasks is creating a combined PDF from an email and attachment(s).
-With DocuFreezer, you can save multiple emails with attachments into a single multi-page PDF in batch mode.
-Different options are available:
+With DocuFreezer, you can save each email with its attachments into a single multi-page PDF, in batch mode.
+Different attachment handling options are available:

 • Ignore – convert emails only and ignore all attached files